textpattern/textpattern-toolbelt/README.md

 git push
 ```

+### Step 23

-23. Delete release branch as it has served its purpose.
+Delete release branch as it has served its purpose.

 ```bash
 git branch -d release-x.y.z
 ```

+### Step 24

-24. You might have to use `-D` switch if the branch deletion complains it's 'unmerged': that's because we just modified it ready for returning to dev.
+You might have to use `-D` switch if the branch deletion complains it's 'unmerged': that's because we just modified it ready for returning to dev.
 It depends if the release branch was pushed to the central repo or not.
 If so:

 ```bash
 git push origin —-delete release-x.y.z
 ```

+### Step 25

-25. Post announcements to forum / twitter / relevant social media.
+Post announcements to forum / twitter / relevant social media.

+### Step 26

-26. Search through all textpattern.com articles to update any outdated version numbers (in case articles were written in advance or features got moved between versions, or reference the download itself).
+Search through all textpattern.com articles to update any outdated version numbers (in case articles were written in advance or features got moved between versions, or reference the download itself).

+### Step 27

-27. Light cigar and wait for the fallout.
+Light cigar and wait for the fallout.
 Sleep.